Inductivism: Inductivist repudiation

 Nearing 1840, William Whewell, in England, deemed the inductive sciences not so simple, and argued for recognition of "superinduction", an explanatory scope or principle invented by the mind to unite facts, but not present in the facts.
 John Stuart Mill rejected Whewell's hypotheticodeductivism as science's method.
 Whewell believed it to sometimes, upon the evidence, potentially including unlikely signs, including consilience, render scientific theories that are probably true metaphysically.
 By 1880, C S Peirce, in America, clarified the basis of deductive inference and, although acknowledging induction, proposed a third type of inference.
 Peirce called it "abduction", now termed inference to the best explanation, IBE.

 The logical positivists arose in the 1920s, rebuked metaphysical philosophies, accepted hypotheticodeductivist theory origin, and sought to objectively vet scientific theories—or any statement beyond emotive—as provably false or true as to merely empirical facts and logical relations, a campaign termed verificationism.
 In its milder variant, Rudolf Carnap tried, but always failed, to find an inductive logic whereby a universal law's truth via observational evidence could be quantified by "degree of confirmation".
-Karl Popper, asserting a strong hypotheticodeductivism since the 1930s, attacked inductivism and its positivist variants, then in 1963 called enumerative induction "a myth", a deductive inference from a tacit explanatory theory.
+Karl Popper, asserting since the 1930s a strong hypotheticodeductivism called falsificationism, attacked inductivism and its positivist variants, then in 1963 called enumerative induction "a myth", a deductive inference from a tacit theory, explanatory.
 In 1965, Gilbert Harman explained enumerative induction as a masked IBE.

 Thomas Kuhn's 1962 book, a cultural landmark, explains that periods of normal science as but paradigms of science are each overturned by revolutionary science, whose radical paradigm becomes the normal science new.
 Kuhn's thesis dissolved logical positivism's grip on Western academia, and inductivism fell.
 Besides Popper and Kuhn, other postpositivist philosophers of science—including Paul Feyerabend, Imre Lakatos, and Larry Laudan—have all but unanimously rejected inductivism.
 Those who assert scientific realism—which interprets scientific theory as reliably and literally, if approximate, true regarding nature's unobservable aspects—generally attribute new theories to IBE.
 And yet IBE, which, so far, cannot be trained, lacks particular rules of inference.
 By the 21st century's turn, inductivism's heir was Bayesianism.

 Scientific methods

 From the 17th to the 20th centuries, inductivism was widely conceived as scientific method's ideal.
 Even at the 21st century's turn, popular presentations of scientific discovery and progress naively, erroneously suggested it.
 The 20th was the first century producing more scientists than philosopherscientists.
 Earlier scientists, "natural philosophers," pondered and debated their philosophies of method.
 Einstein remarked, "Science without epistemology is—in so far as it is thinkable at all—primitive and muddled".

-Particularly after the 1960s, scientists became unfamiliar with the historical and philosophical underpinnings of their won research programs, and often unfamiliar with logic.
+Particularly after the 1960s, scientists became unfamiliar with the historical and philosophical underpinnings of their own research programs, and often unfamiliar with logic.
 Scientists thus often struggle to evaluate and communicate their own work against question or attack or to optimize methods and progress.
 In any case, during the 20th century, philosophers of science accepted that scientific method's truer idealization is hypotheticodeductivism, which, especially in its strongest form, Karl Popper's falsificationism, is also termed deductivism.